 Pursuant to the License Agreement, P&G has granted PCT a license to utilize certain P&G intellectual property.
 The intellectual property is tied to the proprietary purification process by which waste polypropylene may be converted to UPRP, referred to as the Technology.
-The License Agreement sets forth certain performance targets for the Ohio Phase II Facility and future facilities which, if missed, could result in a termination of the license granted under the License Agreement (if PCT is unable to make UPRP at certain production volumes and at certain prices within a certain time frame).
-The License Agreement also sets forth certain performance and pricing targets for the Ohio Phase II Facility and future facilities which, if missed, could result in conversion of the license to a non-exclusive license (if PCT's UPRP is unable to meet certain purification thresholds within a certain period of time after the start of the Project or PCT is unable or unwilling to provide P&G with UPRP at certain prices from the first plant).
+The License Agreement sets forth certain performance targets for the Phase II Facility and future facilities which, if missed, could result in a termination of the license granted under the License Agreement (if PCT is unable to make UPRP at certain production volumes and at certain prices within a certain time frame).
+The License Agreement also sets forth certain performance and pricing targets for the Phase II Facility and future facilities which, if missed, could result in conversion of the license to a non-exclusive license (if PCT's UPRP is unable to meet certain purification thresholds within a certain period of time after the start of the Project or PCT is unable or unwilling to provide P&G with UPRP at certain prices from the first plant).
 In the event the License Agreement is terminated or converted to a non-exclusive license, this could have a material adverse effect on PCT's business, financial condition, results of operations and prospects.

-PCT's outstanding indebtedness (including at the Project level), ability to incur additional debt and the provisions in the agreements governing PCT's debt, and certain other agreements, could have a material adverse effect on PCT's business, financial condition, results of operations and prospects.
+PCT's outstanding secured and unsecured indebtedness (including at the Project level), ability to incur additional debt and the provisions in the agreements governing PCT's debt, and certain other agreements, could have a material adverse effect on PCT's business, financial condition, results of operations and prospects.

-As of September 30, 2021, PCT had total consolidated debt of \$291.9 million (representing \$311.2 million in debt, less \$19.3 million of discount and issuance costs, as of September 30, 2021, including \$232.3 million of indebtedness at the Project level).
+As of June 30, 2021, after giving effect to the transactions contemplated by the Merger Agreement, the offering of the Revenue Bonds, and the issuance of \$60 million of the Convertible Notes, PCT had total consolidated debt of \$291.3 million (representing \$311.3 million in debt, less \$20.0 million of discount and issuance costs, as of June 30, 2021, including \$232.0 million of indebtedness at the Project level).
 PCT's debt service obligations could have important consequences to the Company for the foreseeable future, including the following: (i) PCT's ability to obtain additional financing for capital expenditures, working capital or other general corporate purposes may be impaired; (ii) a substantial portion of PCT's cash flow from operating activities must be dedicated to the payment of principal and interest on PCT's debt, thereby reducing the funds available to us for PCT's operations and other corporate purposes; and (iii) PCT may be or become substantially more leveraged than some of its competitors, which may place PCT at a relative competitive disadvantage and make us more vulnerable to changes in market conditions and governmental regulations.